RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 3.9 (2013-12-12) =
+* New Feature: Feed sources can have their own update interval.
+* New Feature: The time remaining until the next update has been added to the Feed Source table.

 = 3.8 (2013-12-05) =
 * New Feature: Feed items can be limited and deleted by their age.